erovas/ES5customElements.js/README.md

 # ES5customElements.js
-Library what help you to define custom elements using ES5 syntax
+Library that helps you define custom elements using ES5 syntax